-In January 2018, INAS-FID released a new international classification form for the primary eligibility check -Stage 1 application.
-As with previous submissions, psychologists have to be engaged to complete two specific athlete assessments to satisfy the requirements of an International Level Classification application.
+In January 2018, Virtus released a new international classification form for the primary eligibility check - Stage 1 application.
+As with previous submissions, psychologists have to be engaged to complete two specific athlete assessments to satisfy the requirements of an International level classification application.

 The coach of each athlete is required to complete the Training History & Sport Activity Limitations Questionnaire (TSAL).
-The TSAL replaces the previous SIC-Q. The TSAL does not form part of the eligibility checking process but is an important tool to aid the development of the sports specific classification process.
+The TSAL does not form part of the eligibility checking process but is an important tool to aid the development of the sport's specific classification process.

-INAS-FID has produced a TSAL online version.
+Virtus has produced a TSAL online version.
 Where possible, the coach should use the online version.
 When access to the online facility is not possible a paper version may be completed.
 If a hard copy (paper version) of the TSAL is required it should be downloaded and submitted with the classification application.